Cohen says he rigged online polls for Trump in 2014, 2015

 The Trump Organization paid the full amount, prosecutors said.

 Messages seeking comment were sent to the Trump Organization Thursday.

-Gauger's attorney declined to comment.
+Trump's lawyer, Rudy Giuliani, didn't immediately respond to a message from The Associated Press, but told the Journal that Cohen was a thief for seeking a reimbursement for more money than he'd paid Gauger's company, RedFinch Solutions LLC.

+"If one thing has been established, it's that Michael Cohen is completely untrustworthy," he said.

 Cohen was recently sentenced to three years in prison after pleading guilty to charges that were not related to his dealings with Gauger and the technology company.